Jay-Jay-OPL/psx-pi-smbshare/README.md

 * Playstation 3 running a [recent release of MultiMAN](http://store.brewology.com/ahomebrew.php?brewid=24)

 1. Connect the pi ethernet port into the ethernet port of the PS3 and power the pi using the PS3 usb or an external power supply
+2. In the PS3 XMB select "Settings" => "Network Settings" => "Internet Connection Settings" and configure to connect using the ethernet connection
-2. Launch MultiMAN
+3. Launch MultiMAN
-3. Select "Settings" => "Network Servers"
+4. Select "Settings" => "Network Servers"
-4. Configure using the Ip Address '192.168.2.1' (ip to the smbshare assigned by dhcp server running on the Pi) and Port '38008' (default)
+5. Configure using the Ip Address '192.168.2.1' (ip to the smbshare assigned by dhcp server running on the Pi) and Port '38008' (default)
-5. You should see new section for the network server under 'Photos' / 'Music' / 'Video' / 'Retro' and a new location to copy games to when using copy ISO in the 'Games' menu.
+6. You should see new section for the network server under 'Photos' / 'Music' / 'Video' / 'Retro' and a new location to copy games to when using copy ISO in the 'Games' menu.

 PS3 Games backed up to the network server can be found and loaded from the "Games" menu in MultiMAN.
 PS1, PS2, and PSP games can be found and loaded from "Retro" => "PSONE" "PS2" OR "PSP"